Jet Ski Ride Lakes Muskoka, Rosseau & Joseph…

 It was a pristine summer day for a Muskoka Sea Doo Tour of self guided jet ski adventures in Ontario.
 The kind where the sky shimmers blue and cloudless all the way to heaven.
 One second, I was idling through a ‘no wake’ zone, sitting high, dry and proud on my Sea-Doo watercraft behind a procession of large boats.
 The next I was in a wild audition for ‘Waterworld’, submerged like that proverbial submarine with a screen door.

-I’d attempted a lazy cut across ten or fifteen feet behind a huge inboard outboard, oblivious to the suck of its deep wake at slow throttle.
+I’d attempted a lazy cut across ten or fifteen feet behind a huge inboard outboard.
+But I’d been oblivious to the suck of its deep wake at slow throttle.
 My last dry perception was a glimpse of my Sea-Doo’s bow hanging over the edge of a wake as deep as Niagara Falls.
 Then gravity slammed me straight down into the trough for an urgent appointment with Davy Jones.
 I remember an infinitesimal underwater hesitation, then goosing my throttle to break the surface like a trained seal jumping for the ring.
 I may even have swallowed a fish or two.
 Arf, arf.

 Getting to Your Muskoka Sea Doo Tour…

-While Ontario has many fabulous navigable waterways for Sea-Doo riding and recreational boating, one of my absolute favourites is cruising the Muskoka Lakes.
-It’s a full day trip, and trailering my two-bed Triton trailer up from Toronto and back adds a total of about three hours driving time on Highways 400 and 11, but that’s time well spent indeed.
-Alternatively, you could stay at one of Muskoka’s lakeside resorts while cruising and exploring for several days at your leisure, while going on a Sea Doo tour on Sea Doo, jet ski or waverunner personal watercraft.
+Ontario has many fabulous navigable waterways for Sea-Doo riding and recreational boating.
+But one of my absolute favourites is cruising the Muskoka Lakes.
+It’s a full day trip, Plus, trailering my two-bed Triton trailer up from Toronto and back adds a total of about three hours.
+This driving time is on Highways 400 and 11, but that’s time well spent indeed.
+Alternatively, you could stay at one of Muskoka’s lakeside resorts.
+Then go cruising and exploring for several days at your leisure, on your Sea Doo, jet ski or waverunner personal watercraft.

 View Muskoka Lakes Sea-Doo Tour in a larger map